Glossary of Blackjack Terms & Rules

 Or just if, when you’re playing, you come across something unfamiliar, you can come back and read all about it here.

-We concentrate on the terms you might find in online blackjack on mobile and PCs, not offline.
-So things like counting systems or backdoor kennys, won’t be here.
+We concentrate on the terms you might find in online Blackjack on mobile and PCs, not offline.
+Such things as counting systems or backdoor kennys won’t be here.

 A is for…